amertalic/amertalic/README.md

-# Hi, My name is Amer 👋
+# Hi, my name is Amer 👋

 - 👀 I’m interested in Python and data science
 - 🌱 I’m currently learning Python modules for data science